RoshniRanaDS27/Bank_Customer_Churn_ML/README.md

 XGBoost
 LightGBM
 Neural Networks (Keras)
-XGBoost selected as the best model with 89% accuracy.
+RF selected as the best model with 87% accuracy.

 # 🌟 Interactive Web App
 Developed using Streamlit for real-time, web-based predictions.